NilayPatel27/InstagramClone/README.md

 - **Logout**: Securely log out of the app.

 ### Post Management
-- **Create**: Add a new post with an image and a caption.
+- **Create**: Add a new post with a single or multiple images.
-- **Edit**: Modify an existing post.
 - **Delete**: Remove unwanted posts.

 ### Feed Navigation
 - Scroll through posts with infinite scrolling.
-- Posts are loaded dynamically using pagination for performance.

-### Engagement Features
+### User Engagement
-- **Like**: Express appreciation for posts.
-- **Shar**e: Share posts with other users or platforms.
-- **Commen**t: Add comments to interact with posts.
+- Search other users, Follow/Unfollow them, and see their Feeds.

 ### Account Management
-- **Update Details**: Modify user account settings.
+- **Update Details**: Modify user account details.
 - **Delete Account**: Permanently remove your account and associated data.

 ## Contributing
-We welcome contributions to improve the app.
+We welcome contributors to improve the app.
 Follow the steps below to contribute:

 ### How to Contribute
 ### Steps